 With easily accessible and accurate estimates of any out-of-pocket costs an insured person must pay to meet their insurance provider’s deductible, co-pay, or co-insurance requirements, the hope is patients can avoid sometimes shocking “surprise” medical bills (balance billing) that can be financially devastating.

-What’s more, the proposed rule requires most employer-based group health plans and health insurance issuers — whether they offer individual or group coverage — to disclose price and cost-sharing information up-front to those they insure.
-Having this information easily available can help patients compare insurance coverage when they are deciding on the policy that’s right for them.
+The rule also requires most employer-based group health plans and health insurance issuers — whether they offer individual or group coverage — to disclose price and cost-sharing information up-front to those they insure.
+Having that information easily available can help patients compare insurance coverage when they are deciding on the policy that’s right for them.

-Of course, having access to medical care you and loved ones need is extremely important.
+Having access to medical care you and your loved ones need is extremely important.
 So is understanding what you are paying for and how much your insurance covers — and why.

 It’s also crucial to remember, however, the least expensive insurance policy or procedure may not be the best for everyone.
 Healthcare needs are individual.
-But the move toward transparency in healthcare pricing, when put in place and widely available, will hopefully provide an opportunity for more understanding of the best available options for you and your family.
+But the move toward transparency in healthcare pricing aims to help you understand the best available options for you and your family.